-The first time you visit, it is a bit overwhelming and really easy to get disoriented.
+The first time you visit, it’s a bit overwhelming and really easy to get disoriented.
 The show takes place over 5 floors of a building and the characters run up and down from scene to scene.
 That’s the maddening part – things are happening everywhere.
-If you are on the 5th floor watching something, there is also something else happening on the 2nd floor.
+If you’re on the 5th floor watching something, there is also something else happening on the 2nd floor.
 You can’t possibly be at both places at once.
 How are you to follow the story?

 This is the part of the show which Sharon found so difficult the first time she went.
 She was trying to make it a linear experience.
-It is not linear.
-It took me a while to be able to explain this to her before she’d go back to see it again, and her mindset was changed, she began to like it much more.
+It’s not linear.
+It took me a while to be able to explain this to her before she’d go back to see it again, and since her mindset was changed, she began to like it much more.
 You have to go where your instinct takes you.
 If someone runs past you, should you follow?
 Should you wait?
 Should you run the other way?
 It’s all up to you and no answer is wrong.
-Should you watch the scene happening in front of you or leave?
-There is nothing wrong in walking away.
-Go ahead.
-They won’t mind.
+Should you watch the scene happening in front of you, or leave?
+There’s nothing wrong in walking away.
+Go ahead, they won’t mind.
 Are you interested in what that letter on the desk says?
 Sit down and read it.
 Go into empty rooms and explore, if you want.
-It is truly up to you.
+It’s truly up to you.

 Now let me state this fact.
 I’m not a huge fan of dance and there is a lot of it during the show.
 You see, the characters don’t talk.
 Most of the story is told through dance, or at least stylized movement.
 The first time I watched, I could not believe that I, of all people, was transfixed watching people dance.
 It was so intimate.
 So powerful.
 And to answer your question, yes you are really that close.